UmarFBajwa/All-Things-Vim/README.md

 ## Summary
 A Rails app built over the course of a 1 week educational game, attempting to replicate real world project deadlines and regular changes of requirements.
 Next to daily requirement requests, the code-base was swapped among teams of 2 persons to learn from other's coding styles and build on an existing archtiecture.

-The stack is Ruby on Rails, PostgreSQL, JavaScript (AJAX and the JQuery library) and Bootstrap CSS (combined with custom elements).
+The stack is Ruby on Rails, PostgreSQL, JavaScript (AJAX and the JQuery library), HAML and Bootstrap CSS (combined with custom elements).

 The functionality includes user authentication, admin roles, article management, inventory management and checkout.